 8. Responsive and mobile-friendly

-The more advancement in technology; to meet our needs to be mobile for easy access.
+The more advancements in technology; we need to be mobile for easy access.
 Websites are a significant part of this shift.
-Your website must be mobile-friendly and easy to use does not matter what kind of devices they use.
+Your website must be mobile-friendly and easy to use no matter what kind of devices they use.

 9. Hover Controls